The Midland Railway crest

 To see which parts of the country were served by the Midland Railway, please click this thumbnail to view a system map from 1914.

-Thumbnail fo the MR System map 1914
+Thumbnail of the MR System map 1914

 A break-section banner which reads MIDLAND RAILWAY.
 Engineers Department Skipton April 25th 1906